anaslaham/faustus-gnome-extension/readme.md

 # GNOME Extension: Faustus Asus Tuf Controls

-This extension provides an easy and convenient way to change settings for your Asus tuf laptop in the GNOME desktop environment based on the open source driver [faustus](https://github.com/hackbnw/faustus) for Tuf gaming laptops.
+This extension provides an easy and convenient way to change settings for your tuf laptop in the GNOME desktop environment based on the open source driver [faustus](https://github.com/hackbnw/faustus) for Tuf gaming laptops.

 ## Features